Ed-Vance/api/README.md

 1. I suspect this should do for the back end for now, I can touch it up once I am back, the more notable thing is the auth pass where the only routes that can be accessed when not logged in are sign up and login (that took a bit of time).

 ## Notes:
-The most up to date repo (the one where this was added and before versions runs) however I did have some random bug where it wouldnt pass the tests and wouldnt recognise the users table, I think this was fixed by the npx drizzle-kit migrate command but I could be wrong, im not sure entirely what fixed it.
+This repo passes my tests and runs however I did have some random bug in one of the previous commits where it wouldnt pass the tests and wouldnt recognise the users table, I think this was fixed by the npx drizzle-kit migrate command but I could be wrong, im not sure entirely what fixed it.